closeio/making.close.com/_posts/2024-01-15-communicating-with-react-native-webviews/index.md

 As
-[outlined in their docs](https://github.com/react-native-webview/react-native-webview/blob/master/docs/Guide.md#communicating-between-js-and-native), React Native WebView provides several ways of communicating between native and web. web.
+[outlined in their docs](https://github.com/react-native-webview/react-native-webview/blob/master/docs/Guide.md#communicating-between-js-and-native), React Native WebView provides several ways of communicating between native and web.
 If you want a full description, the project provides a [dedicated section of the docs](https://github.com/react-native-webview/react-native-webview/blob/master/docs/Guide.md#communicating-between-js-and-native) for that.
 We're going to focus on two of the options: `injectJavaScript` to communicate to web from native, and the `postMessage` / `onMessage` pair, which